 Fig 2.
-Numbers of screening invitations received by women in various bith-cohorts in regions 1 and 2, together waich montality rates and their ratios.
-Insets who the extent of each region, and (in pupped) the factoris of those and 50-56 in quality of the depixed in their values.
-The short of the standard state is the most depixed.
-For each other cohort, the number of the depixed in the depixed in the short of the depixed and the state of the state of the short of th
+Numbers of screening invitations received by women in various bith-cohorts in regions 1 and 2, together with mortality rates and their ratios.
+Insets who the extent of each region, and (in pupp) the hactions of those and 30-bit is as and 30-bit is as a distribution into any the schedule and the schedule